gaultier/blog/detecting_goroutine_leaks_with_dtrace.md

 }
 ```

 This prints `3` since our code spawns a goroutine for each argument, and there are 3 arguments.
-Since the channel is unbuffered and never read from, the 3 goroutines run forever and leak.
+Because the channel is unbuffered and never read from, the 3 goroutines run forever and leak.
 Oops.

 Note that our D script is already more powerful than the naive Go way of using `runtime.NumGoroutine()` which returns *all* goroutines active in the program, even goroutines that our function did not spawn itself (hence the `-1` in the Go code in this simplistic example).